Suffolk gets record $7.2 million payment from OTB

 Suffolk officials announced plans to hire consultant Morowitz Gaming Advisers — which has offices in Manhattan, Las Vegas and Atlantic City — to conduct a yearlong study of the plan.

-Derek Poppe, a spokesman for Suffolk County Executive Steve Bellone, did not respond directly to a question about OTB's recent payment to the county.
+Derek Poppe, a spokesman for Bellone, did not respond directly to a question about OTB's recent payment to the county.

 Jake’s 58 took in more than $725 million between January and March 2021, with most of the money going back to bettors, according to New York State Gaming Commission figures.